philamp/jellygrail/README.md

 sudo ./PREPARE.SH
 ````

-This will create settings files and prepare rshared mounted folder ./Video_Library (so it's accessible from the host)
+This will create settings files and prepare "rshared" mounted folder ``./Video_Library/`` (so it's content reflects what's happening inside the docker container)
 > This script throws unmounting errors but don't worry

 ### 🐳 4/ Docker command